EXECUTIVE DIRECTOR LETTER TO THE MEMBERSHIP

 Mahogany L. Browne, Women of the World Poetry Slam Event Coordinator

-Inkera Oshun, Individual World Poetry Slam Event Coordinator
+Inkera Oshun, Individual World Poetry Slam Event Coordinator (through 2017)

 Johnny Osi, Website Administrator

 The mission of Poetry Slam, Inc. (PSi) is to promote the creation and performance of poetry that engages communities and provides a platform for voices to be heard beyond social, cultural, political, and economic barriers.

 Founded in 1997, Poetry Slam, Inc. (PSi) is the official 501(c)(3) member-based, non-profit organization charged with overseeing the international coalition of poetry slams, including operating the National Poetry Slam, the Individual World Poetry Slam, and the Women of the World Poetry Slam.

 Though slams are maintained in a growing number of cities by local organizers, the vast majority of slams follow the rules established by the governing body, and are certified by the governing body as slams that adhere to the vision founded by slam’s founders.
 Poets from local communities frequently embark on poetry tours in other slam cities, relying on each other to set up the venues and housing necessary for such tours.
 Our local organizers are required to uphold our Equal Opportunity policy to receive and maintain their certification.
 Because of slam’s exponential growth as an art form, PSi has emerged not only as an administrative body to maintain the rules governing slam, but also as an organization that seeks to grow slam’s audience and protect slam’s interests.